ticketbase/help.ticketbase.com/articles/editing-event-information.md

 You may format your event description according to your desired format.

-The Ticketbase WYSIWIG (what you see is what you get) editor ensures that when you're entering the formatted event information, you will already get to see how it will look like on the event page.
+The Ticketbase WYSIWIG (what-you-see-is-what-you-get) editor ensures that when you're entering the formatted event information, you will instantly get to see how it will look like on the event page.

 ![](http://i.imgur.com/VHU0MQA.png)